architecture/network

 - Acquire a pooled output buffer sized to the number of output neurons.

-- Hidden nodes: compute activation via Node.noTraceActivate (no bookkeeping).
+inputNodeIds, not raw node position. - Hidden and recurrent-component nodes: compute activation via Node.noTraceActivate without training traces.

 - Copy the pooled buffer into a fresh array (detaches user from the pool) and release the pooled buffer back to the pool.